Generative Multi-Label Zero-Shot Learning: Experiments

 \subsection{Ablation Study}

-We first present an ablation study \wrt our fusion approaches: attribute-level (ALF), feature-level (FLF) and cross-level feature (CLF) on the NUS-WIDE dataset.
+We first present an ablation study w.r.t our fusion approaches: attribute-level (ALF), feature-level (FLF) and cross-level feature (CLF) on the NUS-WIDE dataset.
 We evaluate our fusion strategies with both architectures: \clswgan{} and \vaegan{}.
 Tab.~\ref{tab:ablation} shows the comparison, in terms of F1 score ($K{\in}\{3,5\}$) and mAP for both ZSL and GZSL tasks.
 In the case of ZSL, the ALF-based \clswgan{} achieves mAP score of $22.1$.
 The FLF-based \clswgan{} obtains similar performance with mAP score of $22.6$.
 The CLF-based \clswgan{} achieves improved performance with mAP score of $23.7$.
 Similarly, the CLF-based \clswgan{} obtains consistent improvement over both ALF and FLF-based \clswgan{} in terms of F1 score ($K{\in}\{3,5\}$).
 In the case of GZSL, ALF and FLF obtain F1 scores ($K{=}3$) of $16.8$ and $17.0$, respectively.
 Our CLF approach achieves improved performance with F1 score of $17.9$.
 Similarly, CLF performs favorably against both ALF and FLF in terms of F1 at $K{=}5$ and mAP metrics.

 As in \clswgan{}, we also observe the CLF approach to achieve consistent improvement in performance over both ALF and FLF, when integrated in the more sophisticated \vaegan{}.
 In the case of ZSL, our CLF-based \vaegan{} achieves absolute gains of $2.8\%$ and $2.4\%$ in terms of mAP over ALF and FLF, respectively.
 Similarly, CLF-based \vaegan{} achieves consistent improvement in performance in terms of F1 score, over both ALF and FLF.
 Furthermore, CLF-based \vaegan{} performs favorably against the other two fusion approaches in case of GZSL.
+Fig.~\ref{fig:clf_zsl_example} shows example qualitative results demonstrating the favorable performance of CLF over ALF and FLF.
+Additional qualitative results are illustrated in Sec.~\ref{sec:qual_res}.

 The aforementioned results show that our CLF approach achieves consistent improvement in performance over both ALF and FLF for both ZSL and GZSL, regardless of the underlying architecture.
-Furthermore, the best results are obtained when integrating our CLF in \vaegan{}.
-Next, we compare our CLF-based \vaegan{}, denoted as \textit{our approach} hereafter, with state-of-the-art methods.
+Moreover, the best results are obtained when integrating our CLF in \vaegan{}.
+Unless stated otherwise, we refer to our CLF-based \vaegan{} as ``Our Approach'' from here on.